 Abstract

-o give farmers a choice of chickpea improved cultivars suitable for traditional spring sowing, superior genotypes need to be bred.
+Superior genotypes are needed to give farmers a choice of chickpea improved cultivars suitable for traditional spring sowing, .
 These can be used in a hybridization program to develop high yielding, spring-type genotypes or for direct release as cultivars.
 From 1997 to 2010, 68 experiments comprising 404 elite chickpea lines were conducted for two seasons per year (spring and winter) at two locations – Tel Hadya, Syria (TH) and Terbol, Lebanon (TR).
-Analyses of variance showed that genotypic differences were significant (P < 0.05) in 65 of 66 experiments.
+Analyses of variance showed that genotypic differences were significant (P < 0.05) in 65 of 68 experiments.
 Partitioning the environments into components showed that genotype x season interaction was more important than genotype x location.
 The predicted means in the two seasons were significantly correlated, implying the possibility of undertaking the preliminary/advanced yield trials testing in only one of the seasons, such as at TH.
 However, at TR selection has to be season specific because of low predictability.
-Stability analyses of the lines over time showed that line S95082 , with a predicted yield of 1725 kg ha-1, was top yielding at the TH spring sowing – temporal stability rank 14.
+Stability analyses of the lines over time showed that line S95082 (FLIP95-78C), with a predicted yield of 1725 kg ha-1, was the top yielding genotype at the TH spring sowing – temporal stability rank 14.
 The line S95419 ranked second for yield (1633 kg ha-1), followed by S95335 (FLIP95-147C) with a spring yield at TH of 1583 kg ha-1.
-GGE (genotype main effect (G) plus genotype x environment (GE) interaction) biplot analyses showed that the S95082 (FLIP95-78C) and S95335 genotypes were high yielding at TH, while FLIP98-91C and FLIP98-162C did better at TR in both seasons.
-Three lines, FLIP01–06C, FLIP01-30C, and FLIP01-49C, having high yields across locations and seasons and tolerant to drought, were identified for dual season sowing.
+GGE (genotype main effect (G) plus genotype x environment (GE) interaction) biplot analyses showed that the FLIP95-78C and S95335 genotypes were high yielding at TH, while FLIP98-91C and FLIP98-162C did better at TR in both seasons.
+Three lines, FLIP01-06C, FLIP01-30C, and FLIP01-49C, having high yields across locations and seasons and tolerant to drought, were identified for dual season sowing.
 The findings show the potential to improve chickpea for spring sowing.
 The ICARDA breeding program is enriching the germplasm base with elite chickpea genotypes benefiting regional and international chickpea improvement programs.

 Chickpea (Cicer arietinum L.) is one of the world’s most important food legumes and is a source of protein grown in developing and developed countries around the world.
 Rainfall in Mediterranean environments mainly occurs in the winter months and chickpea is traditionally grown in the spring using conserved soil moisture.
-Studies conducted at the International Center for Agricultural Research in the Dry Areas (ICARDA) have demonstrated that the seed yield of chickpea can be substantially increased by changing the planting season in the Central and West Asia and North Africa (CWANA) region from the traditional spring to winter (Singh et al., 1997; Iliadis 2001; Solh et al., 2009).
+Studies conducted at the International Center for Agricultural Research in the Dry Areas (ICARDA) have demonstrated that the seed yield of chickpea can be substantially increased by changing the planting season in the Central and West Asia and North Africa (CWANA) region from the traditional spring to winter (Singh et al., 1997; Iliadis 2001;).
 Therefore, ICARDA has been working with the national programs of CWANA to develop chickpea cultivars suitable for winter cultivation (Malhotra et al., 2007).
 However, the winter cultivars should possess Ascochyta blight resistance and cold tolerance.
 The management of weed infestation, favorable conditions for Ascochyta blight infection, the occurrence of cold during winter, and the non-availability of seed of improved cultivars for winter planting contributed to the slow adoption of winter chickpea technology.